Skip to Content

 4. Don’t bite directly into the bread

-The French often eat bread with their meals.
+The French often eat baguette with their meals.
 The bread may be served sliced or you may tear off a piece.
 It is considered very impolite to bite directly into your piece of bread.

 Break bite-size morsels off of the bigger piece and pop those into your mouth.
 You may also use the bread to “mop” up sauces form your plate.